nergalex/f5-aks-kic-lab/source/class2/module2/module2.rst

                     proxy_cache_valid any 30s;

 .. note:: **Capture The Flag**
-    | **What is the cookie name that allow a login user to persist his session on "Money Transfer" micro-service of Arcadia ?**
+    | **What is the cookie name that allow a login user to persist his session on "Money Transfer" micro-service of Arcadia?**
-    | minion
+    | arcadia_app2

 Advanced Configuration
 ======================